Rekyt/biodiversity_facets_tutorial/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 This the first practical session in the course “Macroecology and Macroevolution under Global Change”.
-This practical session is going to be linked to lectures 2 and 3 on biodiversity facets.
+This it the practical session companion to the lectures on biodiversity facets L2 and L3.

 **Year**: 2021